RESTIAservis/lite-api/GenericMenuItemAvailabilityAPI.md

 Restaurant ID
 ---------------------
 It is global identifier used across all public APIs.
-Identifier will be provided be provided by RESTIA.
+Identifier will be provided by RESTIA.
 - is used in [__Generic order import API__](GenericImportAPI.md#restaurant)
 - is used in [__Menu item availability API__](GenericMenuItemAvailabilityAPI.md#body)
 - is used in [__Profile availability API__](GenericProfileAvailabilityAPI.md.md#body)